techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 # Set up a Microsoft Teams Auto attendant

-Auto attendants let people call your organization and navigate a menu system to speak to the right department, Call queue, person, or an operator.
+Auto attendants let people call your organization and navigate a menu system to speak to the right department, Call queue, person, or operator.
 You can create Auto attendants for your organization with the Microsoft Teams admin center or with PowerShell.

-Be sure you've read [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md) and followed the [getting started steps](plan-auto-attendant-call-queue.md#getting-started) before you follow the procedures in this article.
+Before you follow the procedures in this article, be sure you've read [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md) and followed the [getting started steps](plan-auto-attendant-call-queue.md#getting-started).

 Auto attendants can redirect calls, based on callers' input, to one of the following destinations: